Binary classification based Monte Carlo simulation: Using a binary classifier for (approximate) Sampling

 \section{Using a binary classifier for (approximate) Sampling}

 We now come to the heart of this paper.
-If $P_1$ is a distribution of interest in an MC sampling setting, and $P_0$ a suitable easy-to sample instrumental distribution - be it the proposal distribution in AR, the independent Markov transition Kernel in IMH, or the importance distribution in IS, then the three sampling algorithms involve the density ratio $\frac{p_1(x)}{p_0(x)}$.
-As explained in section \ref{standard_binary_classif}, a parametric binary classifier trained from a set of recorded labeled observations computes an approximation of the unknown posterior distribution.
-However, remember that \eqref{approx-classifier1} is equivalent to \eqref{pdf_ratio_approx1}; we thus see that classifiers can also be used for approximating {\sl density ratios} of interest, which enables us to propose approximate versions of the sampling algorithms based on this classifier-ratio approximation, and thus to relax the tractable densities requirement, but at the cost of approximate sampling.
-Of course, the closer $P_0$ is to $P_1$, the more efficient the algorithms will be.
-However, here $P_0$ is supposed to be given and hence, our problem is not (as usual) to adjust $P_0$ from a given $P_1$, but to make the most of dataset $\mathcal{D}$ for fixed $P_0$ and $P_1$.
+If $p_1$ is a pdf of interest in an MC sampling setting, and $p_0$ a suitable easy-to-sample instrumental distribution - be it the proposal distribution in AR, the independent Markov transition Kernel in IMH, or the importance distribution in IS, then the three sampling algorithms involve the pdf ratio $p_1(x)/p_0(x)$, which is unknown when at least one pdf is intractable.
+As explained in section \ref{standard_binary_classif}, a parametric binary classifier trained from a set $\mathcal{D}$ of labeled observations computes an approximation of the unknown posterior distribution.
+However, remember that \eqref{approx-classifier1} is equivalent to \eqref{pdf_ratio_approx1}; we thus see that classifiers can also be used for approximating {\sl pdf ratios} of interest, which enables us to propose approximate versions of the sampling algorithms based on this classifier-ratio approximation, and thus to relax the requirement of tractable pdf, but at the cost of approximate sampling.
+Of course, the closer $p_0$ is to $p_1$, the more efficient the algorithms.
+However, here $p_0$ is supposed to be given and hence, our problem is not (as usual) to adjust $p_0$ from a given $p_1$, but to make the most of $\mathcal{D}$ for fixed $p_0, p_1$.